At The Former Éclair Laboratory

 The City of Épinay-sur-Seine is responsible for making the building watertight, airtight, and structurally sound.

-With a budget of over 3 million euros, the renovation project will run from September 2023 to December 2024.
-In the first half of 2025, filmmaker members of the organization will set up the laboratory machines and equip the projection room, with opening planned for 2025.
+The renovation project will run from November 2024 to September 2025.
+Towards the end of 2025, filmmaker members of the organization will set up the laboratory machines and equip the projection room, with opening planned for 2026.

 In exchange for our significant investment in this building, which belongs to the city, the local government of Épinay-sur-Seine has agreed to put the space at our disposal at no charge for 35 years.